 Milt, no doubt because there were already two other Williams (Foster and Eddy).

 The movie has a fairly realistic look, which you can see on stills from the movie website.
 None of the actors took the extreme steps taken by Emile Hirsch who lost 41 pounds to play Chris McCandless in Into the Wild.
-Celia Hayes, author of To Truckees Trail, a novel about the Stephens Party of 1844, reviewed the The Donner Party movie on her blog.
-I agree with her view that the movie looked realistic, since it was filmed on location, but in the name of drama they changed some events so the movie is not strictly accurate in historical detail.
-I wont catalog all the historical inaccuracies, but Kristin Johnson, author of Unfortunate Emigrants, did a good job of mentioning the most significant in her Donner Blog.
+Celia Hayes, author of To Truckee’s Trail, a novel about the Stephens Party of 1844, reviewed the The Donner Party on her blog.
+I agree with her view that the movie looked realistic, since it was filmed on location.
+For the sake of drama they changed some events so the movie is not strictly accurate in historical detail.
+I won’t catalog all the historical inaccuracies, but Kristin Johnson, author of Unfortunate Emigrants, did a good job of mentioning the most significant ones in her Donner Blog.

 The Discovery Channel showed an episode about the Donner Party on its Unsolved History series.
 The Discovery Channel sponsored a dig at the Donner family campsites along Alder Creek, led by Oregon state archaeologist Julie Schabilitsky.
 The dig uncovered fire-cracked rocks, bone fragments and various artifacts.
 The bones exhibit evidence of butchering and are being analyzed at the University of Oregon to determine if they are human remains.
 You can buy the show on DVD from Amazon.